What happens at a hearing assessment appointment?

 This test will involve a handheld piece of equipment.
 A tip will be inserted into the outer part of your ear canal.
 You may hear some humming and feel a slight pressure change, shortly after some loud beeps.
 It is over within a few seconds.
 This test will help to investigate any middle ear issues.

 Hearing test in sound-proof room

 Headphones or earplugs (with holes) will be used to cover your ear canals and you will be given a response button.
-Jill will test for your most comfortable levels of speech, your lowest thresholds of hearing (when you hear a beep you push the button), any word understanding issues and the test will determine the type of hearing loss you have. * Please let us know if you have claustrophobia.
+Jill will test for your most comfortable levels of speech, your lowest thresholds of hearing (when you hear a beep you push the button), your word understanding and how well you hear in noise.
+This comprehensive test will determine the type of hearing loss you have. * Please let us know if you have claustrophobia.